CupOfEspresso/DotFiles/README.md

-this are all my config file that I have edited.
+these are all my config file that I have edited.
 OS: linux
 Distro: archlinux